Languages of Moldova: Russian

 The 2024 census showed that 11.1% of the population have Russian as a mother tongue.
 It is one of the minority languages recognized in Moldova, and since Soviet times remains widely used on many levels of the society and the state.
 A policy document adopted in 2003 by the Moldovan parliament considers that "for Moldova, Moldovan-Russian bilingualism is characteristic".
 On 21 January 2021 the Constitutional Court declared a law passed by parliament that would have made Russian the "language for communication between ethnic communities" unconstitutional.

+Sign languages

+Moldova Sign Language is used by the local deaf community.
+It is not yet established if it is a distinct language or a dialect of the Russian Sign Language.

+Romanian Sign Language and Russian Sign Language are used as well.